NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 a new QUIC packet.

-This section specifies a simple response algorithm when a spurious loss is detected by acknowledgements.
+This section specifies a simple response algorithm when a spurious loss is detected by acknowledgments.
 Implementations would need to carefully evaluate the impact of using this algorithm in different environments that may experience sudden change in available capacity (e.g., due to variable radio capacity, a routing change, or a mobility event).

-When a packet loss is detected via acknowledgements, a CUBIC implementation MAY save the current value of the following variables before the congestion window is reduced.
+When a packet loss is detected via acknowledgments, a CUBIC implementation MAY save the current value of the following variables before the congestion window is reduced.